Shopify Image Optimization: A Complete Guide for Success

 One of the most important elements of image optimization is compression—reducing the file size of each image without overly degrading its quality.

-This can lead to an improvement in the loading speed of an eCommerce website, a critical factor in e-commerce where every second counts.
+This can lead to an improvement in the loading speed of an e-commerce website, a critical factor in e-commerce where every second counts.

 How Does Compression Work?